EugeneTeu/gatsby-theme-slideshow/README.md

 This repo is a simple slideshow gatsby theme with working demo.

+Examples of how simple slides could be formatted can be found in `/demo/slides`

 It includes:
 - the slideshow theme (located in `theme/`)
 - a demo site (located in `demo/`) that installs the theme